YuanjianLi/yuanjianli.github.io/_pages/Job-Seeking-History.md

 8. Research Fellow at Nanyang Technological University (NTU) $\rightarrow$ **successful**.
 9. PDRA at University of Macau $\rightarrow$ **successful**.
 10. PDRA in Precoding and Distributed Baseband Signal Compression at KCL $\rightarrow$ **successful** but this research project was suspended due to problem of bureaucracy.
 PI and I was not able to do anything but stop proceeding.
 So sad, as this was the one I really fancied (very good timing when I was getting my PhD, promising project, fancy institute and very strong PI with an active research team).
+11. Postdoctoral Research Associate in Machine Learning for Wireless Networks at **Loughborough** University $\rightarrow$ **kinda successful (shortlisted for the interview) but the hiring process was delayed for months, had to take other opportunities**.
+(The PIs are very strong and nice, very sad not being able to join when this delayed position was able to be taken)

 ---